krishavaish/voyant_project/README.md

 *Total*: 19 books, almost 4 million total words and 41,724 unique word forms.
 Most frequent words in the corpus: Mr (28,535); said (27,173); little (10,197); Mrs (8,390); sir (8,230)

-This is a new line with words in *italics* and **bold**.

-I would like to make an unordered list:

-- Item 1

-- Item 2

-- and so on...